Asmial/IAML2021/README.md

 # Machine learning  2020-2021 - UIB

-This repository contains all the examples seen on class.
+This repository is a fork of https://github.com/miquelmn/inteligencia_artificial

+Assignment by: Asier Miguel Alemany Ortiz

 ## Install